-The recommendations proposed in this report respond both generally to the ARP approach as it relates to the emerging Guidebook for Great Communities (Guidebook) and specifically to the 2018 Draft Historic East Calgary ARP (2018 Draft ARP).
-They represent the findings of B&A Planning Group in response to three considerations:
+The recommendations proposed in this Report respond both generally to the 2018 Draft ARP approach as it relates to the June 2019 Draft Guidebook for Great Communities (hereinafter referred to as "June 2019 Draft Guidebook") and specifically to the 2018 Draft ARP.
+The recommendations represent the findings of B&A in response to the following considerations:

-- 1. A reasonable balance of the expressed desires of local stakeholders that have been involved through numerous past engagement processes, as well as and the targeted engagement sessions and meetings conducted by B&A as part of this process.
-Stakeholders included Community Association members, the Development Industry, business owners, and the broader resident populations and general public; - 2.
-The interests of The City, including City-wide policy such as the Municipal Development Plan and ongoing Guidebook for Great Communities (Guidebook) efforts; and - 3.
-The professional Planning, Urban Design, and the Public Engagement expertise of B&A Planning Group.
+- 1. A reasonable balance of the expressed desires of local stakeholders that have been involved through numerous past City-led engagement processes, as well as the targeted engagement sessions and meetings conducted by B&A as part of this process.
+Stakeholders included the members of the Inglewood and Ramsay Community Associations, Development Industry, residents and business owners, and general public; - 2.
+The interests of The City, including City-wide policy such as the Municipal Development Plan (MDP) and the June 2019 Draft Guidebook; and - 3.
+B&A's professional planning, urban design, and public engagement expertise.